Maryland Alzheimer's Care Facilities

 Somerford Place - Hagerstown

-Somerford Place - Hagerstown is a home for dementia care that provides services in Hagerstown, MD and Washington county.
-Somerford Place - Hagerstown includes 36 secured dementia units.
-Somerford Place - Hagerstown can be visited at 10114 Sharpsburg Pike in the 21740 zip code and provides amenities like secure gardens, flexible visiting hours and laundry service.
+Somerford Place - Hagerstown is a facility for memory care which offers services in Hagerstown, MD and Washington county.
+Somerford Place - Hagerstown offers 36 secured memory care units.
+Somerford Place - Hagerstown can be toured at 10114 Sharpsburg Pike in the 21740 zip code and offers amenities such as 24/7 security, scheduled activities and medication management.

-All About Caring is a home for dementia & Alzheimer’s care that provides services in Baltimore, MD and Baltimore City county.
-All About Caring offers 3 secured units.
-All About Caring can be toured at 2424 East Chase Street in the 21213 zip code and provides amenities like 24/7 security, scheduled activities and dressing assistance.
+Second Genesis Iii is a home for dementia & Alzheimer’s care that provides services in Randallstown, MD and Baltimore county.
+Second Genesis Iii includes 7 secured memory care units.
+Second Genesis Iii can be toured at 3737 Courtleigh Drive in the 21133 zip code and provides amenities such as secured indoor areas, dementia-tailored programs and dressing assistance.

 There are 743 Alzheimer's care facilities available in Maryland.
-These care homes for Alzheimer's can provide care for all stages of Alzheimer's disease.
-The facilities can be either stand-alone memory care units, or part of larger Alzheimer's care communities.
-Maryland memory care facilities cost on average $71,736 per year.
+These Alzheimer's care homes can provide care for all stages of Alzheimer's disease.
+The facilities can be either stand-alone Alzheimer's care units, or part of larger Alzheimer's care communities.
+Maryland Alzheimer's care facilities cost on average $71,736 per year.
 Dementia care in Maryland can range in cost from $42,708 all the way to $119,976 yearly.
 The 5 most affordable cities in Maryland for memory care are: Cumberland at $54,744 per year, Baltimore at $58,860 per year, Salisbury at $59,592 per year, Delmar at $60,576 per year and Hagerstown at $60,804 per year.
 The 3 most affordable counties in Maryland when it comes to Alzheimer's and dementia care are Allegany county with costs of $54,648 per year, Wicomico county that has average annual costs of $59,652 and Washington county that carries an average cost of $60,696 yearly.

 Security in Maryland Alzheimer’s Care Homes